 Additional Support in ELA, Math, ELD: Provide additional supplemental resources and training in the CA Common Core Standards in the areas of English Language Arts, Mathematics, and English Language Development Framework.
 This action is to meet the academic needs of EL and low-income students.
 English Learners and low-income students have demonstrated an increased need for targeted instruction in academic language to access rigorous content text.
 Based on our 2022 ELPAC data, we saw a decrease in our EL students who demonstrate English Learner progress from 52.6% (2020-21) to 47.2% (2021-22).
 In an analysis of our 2022 formal data scores, 2021-22, our EL students score 86.3 points below standard in Math and 53.3 points below standard in ELA, and our low-income students score 21.1 points below standard in ELA and 63.1 points below standard in Math.
 These supplemental tools, materials, and digital resources make a significant impact on ELs and low-income students because they provide materials targeting their areas of need for intervention.
 Since our standardized EL data shows a decrease in the ELPI for our ELs, we determined that a refocus on providing targeted ELD during the school day, adding EL TOSAs at the elementary level to target our EL students and a secondary EL TOSA to provide professional development and coaching support to teachers were necessary actions.
-We expect to see an increase in our CAASPP 2023 & 2024 scores when compared to our CAASPP 2022 & 2023 scores.
-We expect to see an increase between our Spring 2023 and Spring 2024 CAASPP scores in English Language Arts and Math for our ELs and low-income students by 10 points in ELA and 5 points in Math on the 2024 CAASPP.
+We expect to see an increase in our CAASPP 2023 & 2024 scores when compared to our CAASPP scores in English Language Arts and Math for our ELs and low-income students and expect our EL progress to increase in our 2023-24 ELPAC measure.
+We expect to see a decrease in the points below standard for our low-income students by 10 points in ELA and 5 points in Math on the 2024 CAASPP.